armin-fx/BandedScad/doc/extend.md

 Defined modules [^][contents]
 -----------------------------
-Keep compatibility with _buildin modules_ in OpenSCAD with same arguments and can controlled with _extra special variables_, some modules have extra arguments
+Keep compatibility with _buildin modules_ in OpenSCAD with same arguments and can controlled with _extra special variables_, some modules have extra arguments.

 | buildin                  | extended
 |--------------------------|----------